Welcome to the Purgatorial Hell FAQ.

 A: No. Promises about the eventual willful submission and full confession of all people do not oppress anyone in any meaningful way.
 All will volunteer this submission and full confession.

-The idea that such promises invalidate free will comes from a thing called the “modal scope fallacy,” which very often pops out of certain ideas of free will that are ill-defined or incoherent.
+The idea that such promises invalidate free will comes from a thing called the “modal scope fallacy” (in this case, one driven by an upstream composition fallacy), which very often pops out of certain ideas of free will that are ill-defined or incoherent.

 Here’s a thought experiment to help explain the modal scope fallacy at play.